Partial hyperbolicity and foliations in $\mathbb{T}^3$: Reebless foliations of

-This implies that the intersection $G_+(x_0)$ is a $3$-dimensional submanifold of $\RR^3$ (modeled in the upper half space) with boundary consisting of leaves of $\tilde \cF$ (since the boundary components are always locally limits of local leaves).
+One can check that the intersection $G_+(x_0)$ is a $3$-dimensional submanifold of $\RR^3$ (modeled in the upper half space) with boundary consisting of leaves of $\tilde \cF$ (since the boundary components are always locally limits of local leaves).